dawmro/rig_profit_calc/README.md

 # rig_profit_calc
 Calculate Return Of Investment of mining rig.
-Web Scrapping.
+Using Web Scrapping and Requests.